jahangeeraslam1/jahangeeraslam1/README.md

 - ⚡ Fun fact: ...
 -->

-I have created this GitHub page to act as a portfolio for a few of my development projects which I have undertook during my time at univeristy.
+I have created this GitHub page to act as a portfolio showcasing my experince with various development projects.

-Qualfications / Skills:
-- :closed_lock_with_key: MSc in Cybersecurity
-- :school_satchel: BSc in Computer Science

-Feel free to browse my work and if you have any questions or would like to have a chat, you can reach me using the email address below.

 Happy Browsing!